 Further information and updates are available on the Open Access Oxford website: http://openaccess.ox.ac.uk.

 Since April 2013 funding councils which are part of RCUK require articles published in peer reviewed journals or conference proceedings to be open access.
-The RCUK open access policy states:
+Other funders such as the Wellcome Trust, a number of medical charities and European funders also have policies on publishing research in an open access format.

 Below are links to the open access policies of several bodies who are particularly active in funding research in the life sciences.